DU-Bii/module-6-Integrative-Bioinformatics/current/session3/README.md

 No background is required, please interact between participants and with teacher/helper.

 ## Agenda
-This session is planned Tuesday, the 9th of May at 14h, for 3 hours with the following agenda:
+This session is planned Wednesday, the 31st of March at 9h30, for 3 hours with the following agenda:
- - 14h-15h: introduction and applications of Knowledge Graphs for Life Sciences
+ - 9h30-10h30: introduction and applications of Knowledge Graphs for Life Sciences
- - 15h-16h: RDF and SPARQL
+ - 10h30-11h30: RDF and SPARQL
- - 16h-17h: LS ontologies and application in the context gene regulation networks
+ - 11h30-12h30: LS ontologies and application in the context gene regulation networks

 ## Practical instructions
 Most of the hands-on sessions can be realized with online web resources/interfaces.